Do you suffer from Foot Pain?

 - Impact injuries from sport or work – if you have landed from a height at work, or while working at home such as cleaning the eves, or landed hard playing a sport like volleyball, you can have an impact injury to the joints as well as trauma to the soft tissue (muscles, ligament and fascia).
 There can occasionally be trauma to the underlying joint causing a bone bruise, or underlying osteochondral lesion.
 Alternately, you can end up with a small fracture in your foot, such as at the base of the 5th metatarsal bone.

-- Sprains and Strains – going over on your ankle in sport or while hiking or walking on uneven ground can cause sprains to the ligaments to the ankle, which also affects the foot.
+- Sprains and Strains – going over on your ankle in sport or while hiking or walking on uneven ground can cause sprains to the ligaments to the ankle and the foot.
+The foot and ankle work together so after often injured together.
 Sometimes you can get a slight subluxation of one of the foot bones, which will require some help to get back into place and moving better so you can feel better.

 - Osteoarthritis, or wear and tear changes in the foot and ankle and can result from previous injury, poor mechanics or poor footwear, or repetitive impact sports.
 This is very common at the base of the bog toes as well, and can lead to an inability to walk well and push off of the big toe.